 12. Go to a Yankee Game (or Mets!
 Not trying to offend!): New York is home to some of the best sporting venues around and catching a baseball game is both a classic New York and American experience.
 Not visiting during baseball season?
 Grab seats to a basketball or hockey game in Manhattan or Brooklyn!

 13. Eat Falafel from a Street Food Cart: These popular street food carts often have lines down the block.
-The falafel is worth the wait!
+The falafel on 53rd Street and 6th Avenue is worth the wait!

 14. Meander through Greenwich Village: The smaller and much quieter tree-lined blocks wind you past landmark cultural spots, shops, eateries, and the homes of former and current celebrities.
 Explore and don’t be afraid to get lost!